evg4b/fisherman/docs/getting-started.md

 ### Get the binary

-You can download the binary from [the releases page on GitHub](https://github.com/evg4b/fisherman/releases) and add to your $PATH.
+You can download the binary from [the releases page on GitHub](https://github.com/evg4b/fisherman/releases) and add to your `PATH`.
 The fisherman_checksums.txt file contains the SHA-256 checksum for each file.

 ### Build from source